ualib/agda-algebras/algebras.lagda.rst

          *Proof*.

-      The definition of :math:`𝑻` exactly parallels the construction in :numref:`Theorem %s <thm 1.14>`.
+      The definition of :math:`𝑻` exactly parallels the construction in :numref:`Theorem %s <obs 6>`.
 That accounts for the first assertion.

       For the second assertion, define :math:`h\,t` by induction on the :term:`height` of :math:`|t|`.